ubsicap/usfm/docs/peripherals/front.rst

 The FRT book and its divisions can be used for storing various material which is typically presented at the start of a scripture publication, before the first book of scripture.

-.. index:: periph (Title Page), title page
+.. index:: periph; Title Page, title page

 \\periph Title Page
 ^^^^^^^^^^^^^^^^^^^